LOVE BEYOND BOUNDARIES

 Credit: Drew Coffman

 However, in Brazil, the holiday doesn't honor St. Valentine.
-Love is in the spotlight on June 12, aligning with the proximity of St. Anthony's Day on June 13.
+Love is celebrated on June 12, aligning with the proximity of St. Anthony's Day on June 13.
 In the Brazilian tradition, St. Anthony is regarded as the figure who grants blessings to young couples, giving them prosperous and harmonious marriages.

 4